 High Conflict Child Custody attorneys- The Law Office of Bryan Fagan, PLLC

-If you have any questions regarding high conflict custody disputes please contact the attorneys with the Law Office of Bryan Fagan, PLLC.
-Our licensed family law attorneys take a personal interest in each client we work with and make your goals our own in handling your divorce or child custody case.
+If you have any questions regarding high conflict custody disputes, please contact the attorneys with the Law Office of Bryan Fagan, PLLC.
+Our licensed family law attorneys take a personal interest in each client we work with and make your own goals in handling your divorce or child custody case.
 A consultation with our attorneys is free of charge.

 - Child Custody Basics in Texas